gpalleschi/PERLinoC/README.md

     -bh : Binary to Hex
     -hb : Hex to Binary
     -bd : Binary to Decimal
     -db : Decimal to Binary
+    -rd : Roman to Decimal
+    -dr : Decimal to Roman

 \<Value To Conv\> : Value to Convert